-This claim is controversial, though, because we ordinarily take many words to stand for objects outside of our minds.
+This claim is controversial because we take many words to stand for objects outside of our minds.
 We normally take 'this table' to refer to the table, not to my idea of the table.

 Locke holds what we can call a representational theory of mind on which ideas are like pictures in the mind.